goto-bus-stop/dizzay/README.md

 ## Usage

-    dizzay [options] [room-name]
+    dizzay [options]

+    play music from a plug.dj room in VLC

     Options:

       -h, --help                 output usage information
-      -r, --room <room>          room url or slug to join.
+      -u, --user [email]         email address of your plug.dj account. (optional, for login) -p, --password [password]  password of your plug.dj account. (optional, for login) -r, --room <room>          room url or slug to join.
-      -q, --quality [quality]    video quality for YouTube videos. (low|medium|high) [medium] -m, --modules [modules]    modules to use, comma-separated. [vlc-player] -M, --list-modules         show a list of available modules.
+      -q, --quality [quality]    video quality for YouTube videos. (low|medium|high) [medium] --vlc                      play songs in vlc.
+      --mplayer                  play songs in mplayer.
+      --now-playing              log the current playing song to standard output.
       --mplayer-args <args>      string of space-separated command-line arguments to pass to mplayer.
       --vlc-args <args>          string of space-separated command-line arguments to pass to vlc.

-Available modules:

- * `vlc-player` plays media in a VLC window (audio + video).
-Default.
- * `mplayer` plays media in mplayer.
-This only plays audio, and doesn't open a new window.
- * `now-playing` prints a line with the current song title to stdout.
+The `--vlc` and `--mplayer` flags determine which media player to use.
+If neither flags are given, VLC is used.

 Examples:

- * `dizzay -m mplayer,now-playing tastycat`
+ * `dizzay --mplayer --now-playing tastycat`
- * `dizzay -m vlc-player mrsuicidesheep-chillout`
+ * `dizzay --vlc mrsuicidesheep-chillout`
- * `dizzay -m now-playing,vlc-player loves-kpop`
+ * `dizzay --now-playing --vlc loves-kpop`

 ## Dependencies